Dubai: Ethiopian national wins $1 million in Duty Free draw, remains uncontactable

 The ban was announced in Dubai from January 1, 2024

-The New Year brought good luck to Ethiopian and Indian nationals when their names were announced at the latest Dubai Duty Free Millennium Millionaire and Finest Surprise draw, held today at Concourse C of Dubai International Airport.
+The New Year brought good luck to Ethiopian and Indian nationals when their names were announced at the latest Dubai Duty Free Millennium Millionaire and Finest Surprise draw, held on Wednesday at Concourse C of Dubai International Airport.

 Hannan Mohamed Abdurehman, an Ethiopian national based in Ethiopia, became a $1 million winner in Millennium Millionaire Series 445 with ticket number 3386, which she purchased online on December 18, 2023.